The Mind Laundry

-The ECT ‘Suite’ – actually just a couple of rooms – usually had a parking space available outside.
-The ECT/laundry block was on the far fringes of Greentrees’ sprawling site.
-Dr Will Gold, Staff Grade Psychiatrist, could manage emergency on-call for the whole hospital from here fine.
-Gold was a 39 year-old serial monogamist of obscure ethnicity, someone nobody seemed to know much about.
-It was apparent he was wedded to his job at the hospital.
-He checked his brick of a radio was fastened properly to his belt.
-Gold imagined a patient on Block C could kick over the meds trolley at 1433 hrs, and with a quick hop in his cherry red VW Polo he could be on the scene writing up a syringe full of sedatives, attempting a genial conversation with him, trussed up on the floor under a scrum of nurses, by about 1447 hrs.
-Block C… Why not, thought Gold, the trendy bucolic names for wards like ‘Woodlands’ and ‘The Mews’?
-Greentrees was stuck in time.
+The E.C.T. ‘suite’ – just a couple of rooms – usually had a parking space available outside.
+The suite/laundry block was on the far fringes of Mayfields’ sprawling site.
+Dr Will Gold, Staff Grade Psychiatrist, could manage emergency on-call for the whole hospital from here.
+Gold, a 39-year-old of obscure ethnicity was someone people hardly noticed in general.
+He did appear to be wedded to his job at the hospital.
+He checked his black brick of a radio was fastened properly to his belt.
+A patient on Block C could kick over the meds trolley at 1433 hrs, and with a quick hop in his cherry red VW Polo he could be on the scene by 1443.
+“Block C” … Where were, thought Gold, the new trendy bucolic names for wards like ‘Woodlands’ and ‘The Mews’?
+The former asylum seemed stuck in time.

-The afternoon in the Suite promised to be fairly straight forward and it looked like four on the list.
-The staff were busying around as Gold stared out the window onto the central green.
+The afternoon in the suite promised to be straightforward.
+It looked like four on the list.
+The staff were busying around inside as Gold paused at the entrance looking back onto the central green.
 He was preoccupied.
-His Polo had just cut out on Streatham High Street that morning, no electrical activity at all, the engine apparently immobilised, before it came back to life again.
-He’d only just opened the bonnet, for just a moment, pretending to know what he was doing to save face with on-lookers.
-He thought this might be the Millennium Bug he’d heard so much about on the rolling news channel.
-Perhaps, he thought, his car’s antediluvian computer chip was 2 weeks ahead of itself.
-The New Year ahead offered the possibility the Suite was going to be downsized and allegedly exchanged for a mobile operation in any one of the nearby St. George’s Hospital operating theatres.
-The talk was that the Greentrees hospital management was looking to sell off 70% of the red brick real estate for premium apartments ‘in a quiet garden setting’.
-The doctor reflected that he would find it hard to sleep in a flat where the kitchen was situated where decades of brain-zapping had taken place, often without the slightest assent of the poor patients.
-The 1960s and 1970s were ECT’s hey days.
-There was subsequently the belated introduction of general anaesthesia to the protocols, and the use of muscle relaxants, which made it less traumatic psychologically and stopped the fractures of spine and limb which happened during the convulsions.
-Ouch.
-As if the patent wasn’t already ill enough thought Gold.
+His Polo had just cut out on Streatham High Street that morning, no electrical activity at all, the engine apparently immobilised before it came back to life again.
+He thought this might be the Millennium Bug.
+Perhaps his car’s antediluvian computer chip was two weeks ahead of itself.
+The New Year ahead offered the possibility the suite would be downsized – exchanged for a mobile operation in any one of the nearby St. George’s Hospital operating theatres.
+The talk was that the Mayfields hospital management was looking to sell-off 70% of the red brick real estate for premium apartments ‘in a quiet garden setting’.
+The doctor reflected that he would find it hard to sleep in a flat where so much ‘shock therapy’ had taken place, often without the slightest assent of the poor patients.
+After the 1960s and 1970s hey days there was a belated introduction of general anaesthesia and muscle relaxants to the protocols.
+It became less terrifying, and stopped the fractures of spine and limb which could happen during the convulsions.
+Tough.
+As if the patent wasn’t already ill enough, thought Gold.
 It all might have been more justified if the ‘therapy’ was a sure-fire success, but, like every treatment in psychiatry, even at the dawn of the 21st century, effectiveness rates had always struggled to beat that of placebo, i.e. doing nothing.
-The famous study came to mind of ‘sham ECT’ where patients were given no electricity at all, just the anaesthesia – they fared no better than the normal control group.
+A famous study came to mind of ‘sham E.C.T.’ where patients were given no electricity at all, just the anaesthesia – they fared no worse than the normal control group.

-Back inside the Suite his eyes glanced once more at the list pinned to the wall – just names of patients and their ward location – a couple of the usual suspects Gold recognised instantly.
-Just in behind him and fashionably late as usual was the ultra laid back anaesthetist over from St. George’s.
+Back inside the suite his eyes glanced once more at the list pinned to the wall – just names of patients and their ward location – Gold recognised a couple of the usual suspects instantly.
+Just in behind him and fashionably late as usual was the ultra-laid-back anaesthetist from St. George’s.
 The two doctors nodded to each other.
 The show was about to start.
-Dr Jack, sleeves of his pink shirt rolled-up, no tie, open at the front, gas, monitors and drugs ready.
-The nurses gathered, the electrical equipment was switched on, tweaked by Dr Gold.
+Dr Jack was quickly poised, the sleeves of his pink shirt rolled-up – gas, monitors and drugs ready.
+Three nurses gathered, the electrical equipment was switched on and tweaked by Dr Gold.
 The patient was wheeled in on a black padded table, almost as an after-thought.
-The ECT machine itself, with its wooden casing, minimalist dials and, small black LED window, looked something like the Volksradio, a Nazi wireless set very popular in Germany in the 1930s.
+The E.C.T. machine itself, with its wooden casing, dials and, small indicator window looked something like the Volksradio, a Nazi wireless set popular in Germany in the 1930s.
 Candidly simple in operation, there was just a button to send out a pulse of electric current, and a dial to set the percentage energy to be delivered.
-There was a simple protocol that took into account the patient’s age and weight to enable the electrical dose to be calculated.
-It was not rocket science, and certainly not brain surgery, but then Gold felt brain surgery actually remarkably crude.
-Two electrodes, like corded microphones with black plastic handles with a hilt and little pink sponges as the heads, dipped in an electrolyte solution for maximum conduction during delivery of the current to the patient’s skull.
+There was a simple protocol that factored-in the patient’s age and weight determining the ‘dose’ to be calculated.
+It wasn’t brain surgery, but then, that Gold knew to be remarkably crude.
+He raised the two electrodes — corded nodes on black plastic handles with a hilt.
+The little pink heads were dipped in an electrolyte solution for maximum conduction through the patient’s skull.

 “You OK Mary?”
 The nurse gently touched her sparrow-like shoulder on the table.

-Dr Gold had turned the dial down for Mary, wi her being well into her seventies, light as a feather.
+Dr Gold had turned the dial down for Mary, her being well into her seventies, light as a feather.
 As he could recall she never failed to fit.

 “Treat please Nurse”